Without You (Avicii song)

 "Without You" is a song by Swedish DJ Avicii, featuring vocals from Swedish singer Sandro Cavazza.
 The song was released on 11 August 2017 as the lead single from Avicii's EP, Avīci (01).
 "Without You" is Avicii's seventh Swedish number-one single, reaching number one upon release in 2017 and again after Avicii's death in April 2018.

 On 13 October 2017, the official remix EP was released, featuring remixes from Otto Knows, Merk & Kremont, Rob Adans and the winners of his remix contest, Notre Dame and Tokima Tokio.

-The song was used in the trailers and ad campaign for the 2020 animated movie Scoob!

-Sarah Dawn Finer released a cover of the song on 4 February 2021.

 Background and reception

 "Without You" was the opening track in Avicii's Ultra Miami set in March 2016.
 The song was used frequently across the world throughout 2016.
 A fan made video of the song was available online from September 2016.
 The song was released digitally on 11 August 2017.

 Jeffrey Yau of Your EDM said, "'Without You' is quintessential Avicii.
 Smooth, upbeat melodies marked with heavy string usage and a euphoric progressive house drop perfectly crafted for the mainstage.
 Simple, happy-go-lucky lyrics and chord progressions that will have you smiling from the first second to the last – this is Avicii at his finest."